19818794/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Files

-All of the following files are programs written in Python except `betty`:
+All of the following files are programs written in Python, C, and Shell:

 | Filename                   | Description
 |:--------------------------:| ---------------------------------------------------------------------------------------------------